Culture of France: Judaism

 The current Jewish community in France numbers around 600,000, according to the World Jewish Congress and 500,000 according to the Appel Unifié Juif de France.
 It is concentrated in the metropolitan areas of Paris, Marseille and Strasbourg.

 The history of the Jews in France dates back over 2,000 years.
 In the early Middle Ages, France was a center of Jewish learning, but persecution increased as the Middle Ages wore on.
 France was the first country in Europe to emancipate its Jewish population during the French Revolution, but despite legal equality anti-Semitism remained an issue, as illustrated in the Dreyfus affair of the late 19th century.
 However, through the 1870 Décret Crémieux, France secured full citizenship for the Jews in then French-ruled Algeria.
 Despite the death of a quarter of all French Jews during the Holocaust, France currently has the largest Jewish population in Europe.

+Following emancipation In the 19th century, Jews would come to play a larger role in French culture.
+Jewish artists were a major part of the School of Paris and included artists such as Marc Chagall, Amedeo Modigliani, Yitzhak Frenel, Chaim Soutine, Jules Pascin and others.
+Frenkel said the Jewish artists were "members of the minority characterized by restlessness whose expressionism is therefore extreme in its emotionalism".
+Camille Pissaro was also a major figure in the Impressionism movement.

 In the early 21st century, French Jews are mostly Sephardic and of North African origins.
 More than a quarter of the historic Ashkenazi Jewish community was destroyed during the Holocaust of World War II after German forces occupied France and established the Vichy Regime.
 Jewish religious affiliations range from the ultra-Orthodox Haredi communities to the large segment of Jews who are secular and identify culturally as Jews.

 Islam

 Islam is the third-largest faith in France in the early 21st century.
-The Grande Mosquée was constructed in Paris in 1929 in honour of French colonial troops from North Africa who fought in the First World War.
+The Grand Mosque was constructed in Paris in 1929 in honour of French colonial troops from North Africa who fought in the First World War.
 Arabs from North Africa started to settle in France.
 In the early 21st century, France had the largest Muslim population (in percentage) of any Western European country.
 This is a result of immigration and permanent family settlement in France, from the 1960s on, of groups from, principally, former French colonies in North Africa (Algeria, Morocco, Tunisia), and, to a lesser extent, other areas such as Turkey and West Africa.
 The government does not collect data on religious beliefs in census records, but estimates and polls place the percentage of Muslims at between 4% and 7%.